KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 Opto-optical-transfer-function
-Input signal to the OOTF is the relative scene linear light.
-The OOTF maps scene linear light to display linear light.
+Input signal to the OOTF is the normalized relative scene light.
+The OOTF maps scene light to display light.
 For more information see the 'Reference PQ OOTF' in ITU BT.2100 and 'OOTF' in ITU BT.2390.

-Relative scene linear light values (the pixel output) shall be mapped according to the parameter `Reference PQ OOTF` of ITU BT.2100 by applying the transform.
+Relative scene light values (the pixel output) shall be mapped according to the parameter `Reference PQ OOTF` of ITU BT.2100 by applying the transform.
 The reference transform compatible with both SDR and HDR displays is described in ITU BT.2390 with the use of range extension and gamma values.

 ```